sheswired005-3.jpg

 • If a prompt does not appear asking if you want to back up to the external hard drive, click on the Apple icon located in the upper left corner.

-• Click System Preferences.
+• Click System Settings or System Preferences.

-• Click Time Machine.
+• Click or Search for Time Machine.

 • When prompted, select the external hard drive from the list.
+Click Set Up Disk.

 • Give the computer a couple of hours to back up your computer if this is the first time.